When Is Medicare Free, and How Much Do Most People Pay?

 Those who have a disability | No work requirement |

-The small percentage of enrollees who do not meet the work criteria pay between $278 and $505 per month for Medicare Part A.
+The small percentage of enrollees who do not meet the work criteria pay between $285 and $518 per month for Medicare Part A.

-In 2024, you'll typically be eligible for the Medicare Savings Programs if you earn less than $20,580 per year as an individual or less than $27,840 per year as a married couple.
+In 2024, you'll typically be eligible for a Medicare Savings Program if you earn less than $20,580 per year as an individual or less than $27,840 per year as a married couple.
 Some states will automatically enroll you if you are eligible.
 Check with your state's Medicaid office to see if you're eligible for one of the three Medicare Savings Programs that reduce the cost of Medicare Part B.

 Medicare Savings Program | Typical income limit (indiv.) |